Plasmoxy/Schmietnik/README.md

 E-6 --- Bb0
 ```

-_Also note that the code is poorly programmed so a lot of errors may come but its still fun lol xD_
+_Also note that the code is poorly programmed so a lot of errors may appear but its still fun lol xD_